pavankumar0077/Azure-zero-to-hero/Day-09/02-azure-file-storage.md

 # Azure File Storage

+### EFS IN AWS
+- VM
+- PODS
+- MULTIPLE PODS USE THE SINGLE VOLUME
+- ONE POD ONE VOLUME THEN IT IS CALLED MANAGED DISK.

 1. What is it?

     Azure File Storage is a fully managed file share service in the cloud.